v3rmine/nico-chat-browser/README.md

 # nico-chat-browser
-A twitch chat overlay like comments on the famous website Nico Nico Douga
+A twitch chat overlay like comments on the famous website Nico Nico Douga (website [here](http://nico.kuro.ml/))

 Dev by [Kuromachii](http://twitter.com/blackksoulls) in one day for twitch and maybe later other services :p